MattiWheels/Hydra-Scripts/README.md

 # Hydra Visuals

 A collection of different visuals that I have created using [Hydra](https://github.com/ojack/hydra), a JavaScript-based web tool for creating synthesized visuals.
-You can [use it in your browser](https://hydra.ojack.xyz/), download it as a [package with the Atom IDE](https://atom.io/packages/atom-hydra), or connect it to your own webpage with [the hydra-synth engine, via npm](https://www.npmjs.com/package/hydra-synth).
+You can [use it in your browser](https://hydra.ojack.xyz/), download it as a [package with the Atom IDE](https://atom.io/packages/atom-hydra), or connect it to your own webpage with [the hydra-synth engine](https://www.npmjs.com/package/hydra-synth), available via npm.

 ## Getting Started